 No!
 Do not just hope for the best!
-You should absolutely talk to the teacher about your child’s behavior issues, and have this talk as soon as you can.
+You should absolutely talk to the teacher about your child’s behavior, and have this talk as soon as you can.
+Why?
 Because your relationship with your child’s teacher is going to make or break the year.

-1. Ask about the teacher’s discipline style.
+Ask the teacher about their discipline style.
 “Can you talk to me about how discipline works in your classroom?”
 “What is your classroom-management style?”
 “Can you give me some examples of how you’ve handled challenging kids in the past?”

-And when you ask those questions, be specific.
+And when you ask about your child’s progress, be specific.
 This is not “How’s she doing?”
-Instead, it’s “Is she listening when you tell her to do something,” or “Has she been able to ask for help instead of hitting?”
+Instead, it’s “Is she listening when you tell her to do something?” or “Has she been able to ask for help instead of hitting?”
 And also prompt the teacher for the good news: “What did you appreciate about her behavior this week?
 I want to give her that feedback – that will encourage her.”

-If your child’s behavior can be challenging for teachers, it’s really important and really helpful to show up as someone who is taking the lead in managing this problem.
+If your child’s behavior is challenging for teachers, it’s really important and really helpful to show up as someone who is taking the lead in managing this problem.
 When parents ask for my help with disruptive school behavior I reach out to the teacher immediately, and this puts the family in a strong position.
 It’s as if the family is saying, “Here’s our treatment team.
 Would you be able to join us?”
-This proactive approach tends to alleviate the teacher’s frustration and it also provides a preferred alternative to the less desirable solutions (for example, expulsion; medication) that are the go-to for some schools.
+This proactive approach tends to alleviate the teacher’s frustration and it also provides a preferred alternative to the less desirable solutions (like expulsion) that are the go-to for some schools.

 Did you know that at Wits’ End we can also work with your child’s teacher, to support them with strategies to solve the problems at school?
 I can give teachers practical suggestions that quickly change the dynamics in the classroom, and I can also help you to work with the teacher in ways that will minimize conflict and help you to get the outcomes you want.
 Go here to schedule a free consult with me!